zero-mac/api-docs/source/index.html.md

 }
 ```

-This endpoint deletes a specific machine.
+This endpoint creates a machine.

 ### HTTP Request